 current Practice Issues

-The Orthopaedic Section continually monitors scope of practice issues relevant to orthopaedic physical therapy.
+The Academy of Orthopaedic Physical Therapy continually monitors scope of practice issues relevant to orthopaedic physical therapy.
 The following resources and references are available through the American Physical Therapy Association.

 Dry Needling continues to be a scope of practice issue many physical therapists and components are being challenged to defend.
 Check out the up to date information and useful resources related to dry needling in physical therapist practice, developed by the APTA: Dry Needling.